allianceauth/allianceauth/docs/features/corpstats.md

 # Corp Stats

-This module is used to check the registration status of corp members and to determine character relationships, being mains or alts.
+This module is used to check the registration status of Corp members and to determine character relationships, being mains or alts.

 ## Installation